 Beginning a regular passenger service from San Diego to Los Angeles on March 1, 1925, flying 5-seat Standard biplanes (and later upgraded to 11-seat Douglas Cloudsters), this was one of the first significant overland airline operations in the U.S. Ryan is reported to have carried 5,600 passengers, even though the company and its passenger service would be phased out the same year in favor of other business interests such as airplane manufacturing.
 In fact, it was in that arena that it would make arguably its greatest contribution, as founder T. Claude Ryan’s plane design, M-1, evolved into the Spirit of St. Louis for Charles Lindbergh’s famous flight.

 |1926||Western Air Express

-Western Air Express, founded in 1925 and beginning passenger service from Salt Lake City to Los Angeles on May 23rd of the following year, would be the first success story among the early air passenger service ventures in the United States and the first to provide “year-round overland passenger service”, marking the beginning of commercial aviation as we know it today.
-It would not only be the first to avoid bankruptcy, but would go on to become a major player in the airline industry, eventually becoming Western Airlines and then joining the Delta family in 1986.
+Western Air Express, founded in 1925 and beginning passenger service from Salt Lake City to Los Angeles on May 23rd of the following year, would be what many would describe as the first real success story among the early air passenger service ventures in the United States and the first to provide “year-round overland passenger service”, marking as some would declare the beginning of commercial aviation as we know it today.
+It would not only be a rare economic survivor, but would go on to become a major player in the airline industry, eventually becoming Western Airlines and then joining the Delta family in 1986.
 Reaching profitability in its first year of operation, in contrast to other ventures around the world that relied heavily on government subsidies to survive, it would even stake its claim as being the “the world’s first economically successful venture in airplane transportation”

 (Click here to see the first ticket issued on Western Air Express, which today through the Delta family tree of airlines remains the oldest passenger ticket of surviving legacy in the U.S.).